BYU-ITC-210/BYU-ITC-210.github.io/LabWriteupInstructions.md

 Each lab indicates the type of UML diagram that should be included.
 Please pay attention and submit the right kind.

-For the UML diagrams, it is acceptable to submit a photo if the diagram was hand-drawn.
+For the UML diagrams, it is acceptable to submit a photo if the diagram is hand-drawn and neat.
+Points will be deducated for messy diagrams and illegible handwriting.
 All UMLs made on a computer should be exported to an appropriate image format such as PNG, JPEG, or SVG.